 With Christmas just a few weeks away, it’s important to start building your campaign now if you haven’t already.
 Keep reading to find out some points to consider when building your Christmas campaign.

 You can never start a Christmas campaign too early.
 Many businesses start planning their campaigns in September and October, because this is when people start to do their Christmas shopping.
 Another great time to target your marketing campaign is immediately after Halloween because this is when all of the focus turns to Christmas.
 Of course, there will be last minute shoppers who buy in December but it’s better to attract sales throughout the peak shopping season.
+Create a comprehensive content calendar to identify key dates for your promotions and marketing campaigns and remember the crucial shopping days such as Black Friday, Cyber Monday and those last days leading up to Christmas.

 You don’t want to be overwhelmed with last minute orders, especially if you can’t guarantee the products will be delivered in time for Christmas.
 Decide on a cut-off date for last purchases.
 This means you won’t be responsible for making or breaking someone’s Christmas if they order from you 48 hours before the big day and it means that you get to relax and enjoy your Christmas too.